About > General Policies

 In connection with the registration and administration of its examinations, ABS requires an applicant's or diplomate's personal information, including name, mailing address, and social security number.
 Social security numbers are used only as an individual identifier.
 ABS restricts access to such personal information to ABS employees and contractors who need this information to conduct the registration, administration, and scoring of examinations, and for the verification of certification by ABS.

 ABS does not disclose any personal information regarding its applicants or diplomates to non-ABS employees and contractors, except when required by law (such as complying with a subpoena or court order) or as described below for the American Board of Medical Specialties ("ABMS").
 ABS does not share personal information about its applicants or diplomates with companies or other third parties outside of ABS for marketing purposes.
-ABS considers only the certification, recertification and Maintenance of Certification status of applicants and diplomates to be public information and regards all other information about applicants and diplomates as private and confidential.
+ABS considers only the certification, recertification and Continuous Certification status of applicants and diplomates to be public information and regards all other information about applicants and diplomates as private and confidential.

 Upon certification and recertification, ABS provides biographical and demographic data on diplomates to ABMS, which publishes The Official ABMS Directory of Board Certified Medical Specialists®.
 ABMS will directly contact diplomates regarding the publication of diplomate information in its directory.
 ABS diplomates will communicate directly to ABMS the personal information that they wish to appear in the directory.